dhudsmith/mcp-mathematica/README.md

 # Mathematica MCP Server

-This project provides an MCP (Model Context Protocol) server for Mathematica, enabling safe, session-based Mathematica code execution and LaTeX formatting for use with Claude or other MCP-compatible clients.
+This project provides an MCP (Model Context Protocol) server for Mathematica, enabling safe, session-based Mathematica code execution for use with Claude or other MCP-compatible clients.

 ---